Urinary Incontinence, also commonly referred to as bladder weakness or urinary leakage, is a loss of voluntary control over urination.

 - Stress Incontinence symptoms: consistently leaking urine when you cough, laugh, sneeze, lift or do exercise

-- Urge Incontinence symptoms: constant and urgent need to wee, and its keeping you up at night
+- Urge Incontinence symptoms: constant and urgent need to wee, and it is keeping you up at night

 - Mixed Incontinence symptoms: will be a combination of the above